Armaan-Mahajan/Quotify/README.md

     - This is reflected on the screen
     - If user attempts to go forward to a new random quote, or back in their quote history, the app provides a warning
 - Share feature also has to be added- users share the quote in .png format

+By 21st December:
+- Make the history navigation system work fully, and more advanced